santogioia-scandit/data-capture-documentation/docs/sdks/flutter/sparkscan/advanced.md

 All text, colors and opacity of the SparkScan UI elements (trigger button, setting toolbar, toasts) can be customized to match the desired language and color scheme.

-See `scandit.datacapture.barcode.spark.ui.SparkScanView` for the full list of available parameters.
+See [SparkScanView](https://docs.scandit.com/data-capture-sdk/flutter/barcode-capture/api/ui/spark-scan-view.html#class-scandit.datacapture.barcode.spark.ui.SparkScanView) for the full list of parameters.

 ### Add Controls to the Setting Toolbar